ljuben997/sputnik/README.md

 let api = RickAndMortyAPI()
 let requestMaker = SputnikRequestMaker(api: api, configuration: customConfiguration)
 ```
-Sputnik also has a bunch of debug options which you can setup either globaly for every request or add the configuration specifically per request when initializing the request maker.
-Currently the options are a bit limited, but for debugging especially when the response returns an error and you don't know why, they get the job done:
+Sputnik also has a couple of debug options which can be set up either globaly for every request or add the configuration specifically per request when initializing the request maker.
+Currently the options are a bit limited, but for debugging, especially when the response returns an error and you don't know why, they get the job done:
 ```swift
 public struct DebugConfiguration {
     let logOperation: Bool